jbg73/maze-solver/README.md

 # Maze Solver
-This project pretends to show the behaviour of different algorithms when it comes to solve a maze.
+This project pretends to show the behaviour of different algorithms when it comes to solving a maze.